 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which provides guidance to simply accounting for income taxes by removing specific technical exceptions that can produce information investors do not understand.
 The amendments improve and simplify the application of GAAP for other areas of Topic 740 by clarifying and amending the existing guidance.
-The amendments are effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-Early adoption is permitted.
-The Company does not expect these amendments to have a material effect on the financial statements.
+The amendment became effective January 1, 2021 and did not have a material effect on the consolidated financial statements.

 In January 2020, the FASB issued guidance to address accounting for the transition into and out of the equity method and measuring certain purchased options and forward contracts to acquire investments.
-The amendments are effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early adoption is permitted, including early adoption in an interim period.
-The Company does not expect these amendments to have a material effect on its financial statements.
+The amendment became effective January 1, 2021 and did not have a material effect on the consolidated financial statements.